-- 1. SPC policy will recommended a 3-day isolation period for individuals that test positive. - Please note that day 0 is the date of positive test.
+- 1. SPC will follow the recommended 3-day isolation period for individuals that test positive. - a.
+Please note that day 0 is the date of positive test.
 Day 1 begins the first full day after the date of positive result. - 2.
-COVID reporting - Please have students and employees notify DeEtte Edens if they have tested positive to verify dates before returning to class or work. - The home tests are sufficient but students need to submit a photo of the positive result.
+COVID reporting - a.
+Please have students and employees notify DeEtte Edens if they have tested positive to verify dates before returning to class or work. - b.
+The home tests are sufficient but students need to submit a photo of the positive result.
 The date of test must be written on the test result and an ID included in the photo.
 If tested elsewhere (clinic, pharmacy, etc.), please submit a copy of the doctor's note or email notification.
-Results may be emailed to DeEtte Edens, BSN, RN at dedens@southplainscollege.edu. - A student is clear to return to class without further assessment if they have completed:

-The 3-day isolation period, symptoms have improved and they are afebrile for 24 hours without the use of fever-reducing medication.

-- 3. Please instruct students and employees to communicate with DeEtte Edens prior to their return date if still symptomatic at the end of the 3-day isolation. - 4.
+Results may be emailed to DeEtte Edens, BSN, RN at dedens@southplainscollege.edu. - c.
+A student is clear to return to class without further assessment if they have completed: - The 3-day isolation period, symptoms have improved and - they are afebrile for 24 hours without the use of fever-reducing medication. - 3.
+Please instruct students and employees to communicate with DeEtte Edens prior to their return date if still symptomatic at the end of the 3-day isolation. - 4.
 Exposed individuals will not be required to quarantine.
 If exposed, SPC does request individuals closely monitor themselves.
-If an individual does become symptomatic, please do not attend class or work and be tested.
+If an individual does become symptomatic, please do not attend class or work and be tested. - 4.1-B Tardy: Tardiness is not accepted in the Vocational Nursing Program.

-Should a student become ill (example of illness: fever; nausea/vomiting that is not due to pregnancy; diarrhea or any other communicable disease).
-A physician's release must be submitted when the student is treated by a physician. (per Handbook policy)

-4.1-B Tardy: Tardiness is not accepted in the Vocational Nursing Program.
 Students are either present and on time or they are absent.
 Once the door to the classroom/lab is shut, that signals that class has started and the student will be counted absent.
 The student may still join the class to receive content but will still receive the absence.
-See Exam policy regarding expectations on tardiness for exams.
+See Exam policy regarding expectations on tardiness for exams. - 4.1-C. ATTENDANCE RECORDS: Because the student is an adult learner, each student should keep his/her own record of absence.
+Faculty is under NO obligation to inform a student of absences; the student will be notified when he/she no longer meets program objectives because of excessive absences and the student is being withdrawn.
+Should the student believe a discrepancy exists, the student should submit the notice in writing to the Program Director within 24 hours of notification. - 4.1-D. RELIGIOUS HOLY DAYS ABSENCES: In accordance with Section 51.911, Texas Education Code, SPC will allow a student who is absent from class for the observance of a religious holy day to take an examination or complete an assignment scheduled for that day within seven calendar days after the absence.